Parallel, Distributed, and Quantum Exact Single-Source Shortest Paths with Negative Edge Weights: Low Diameter Decomposition

-\paragraph{Low diameter decomposition (Proof of lemma \ref{lem:LDDcorrectness} parallel running time).} In Phase 1, we sample $\tilde{O}(1)$ nodes and call $\Oracle$ for sampling nodes.
+In Phase 1, we sample $\tilde{O}(1)$ nodes and call $\Oracle$ for sampling nodes.
 In Phase 2, $FindBalancedSet$ calls $\Oracle(G, s)$ $\tilde{O}(1)$ times.
 Finally, we will recurse the whole process on the subproblem.
-Based on Lemma \ref{lem:depthofrecursion}, in each level of recursion, each node will be only in one subproblem and the recursion depth is at most $\tilde{O}(1)$.
-Combining them gives us the lemma \ref{lem:LDDcorrectness}.
+Based on \Cref{lem:depthofrecursion}, in each level of recursion, each node will be only in one subproblem and the recursion depth is at most $\tilde{O}(1)$.
+Combining them gives us \Cref{lem:LDDcorrectness}.